ntguest/home-assistant-docker/README.md

 ## Description

 Let me introduce a one-click install interactive script for home automation and some useful selfhosted services in isolated docker containers.
 It fully functional on x86-64 and arm64 architectures (x86 and arm with exeptional, at this moment).
-Docker and docker-compose will be also installed if nessesary.
+Docker and docker-compose will be also installed if necessary.
+**The Home Assistant image comes with HACS repository installed, system monitoring sensors and panels for some services.**

 ## Installation